Qstreet/2022-06-05/README.md

 Viewing Misspelled Words

-Run the commands below to replace Posion for all entries in the Type column with the word Poison.
+to replace Posion for all entries in the Type column with the word Poison.

-# Replace Posion with the word Poison
+## Replace Posion with the word Poison
 `data["Type"] = data["Type"].apply(lambda x: x.replace("Posion", "Poison"))`

-# Lists data entries from 0-30
-data.head(30)

 ## Numeric vs non-numeric columns
 ```